shoebappa/vagrant-meteor-windows/readme.md

 ## Install Berkshelf Vagrant Plugin

 Berkshelf http://berkshelf.com/ is awesome, and makes the Chef provisioning in Vagrant and elsewhere a breeze by downloading the dependent cookbooks.
-From a cammond promt run:
+From a command prompt run:

 ```
 vagrant plugin install berkshelf-vagrant